scottleechua/scottleechua.github.io/_posts/2022-01-01-self-hosting-ghost-on-google-cloud.md

 This workflow last worked for me as of the most recent date in the changelog below.
 If you spot errors, vulnerabilities, or potential improvements, please do [open a pull request](https://github.com/scottleechua/scottleechua.github.io/blob/source/_posts/2022-01-01-self-hosting-ghost-on-google-cloud.md) on this blog post!

 ## Changelog

+- **2025-08-15**: Update the update script to use Ghost staff token instead of username and password, a change made in [Ghost CLI v1.28](https://github.com/TryGhost/Ghost-CLI/releases/tag/v1.28.0).

 - **2025-05-16**: Replace the update script template with one that can run without human interaction.